 She concludes that the only way to truly save Peter from her mother’s curse is to sacrifice herself by throwing Charlie’s drawing book in the fire, but her husband, Steve, refuses to play along and it is he who instead gets engulfed by flames.

 At this point, Annie becomes possessed by Paimon and loses control over her actions completely.
-She chases after Peter and is forced to helplessly observe in horror as she cuts off her own head.
+She chases after Peter and is forced to helplessly observe in horror as she (aided by the demon) cuts off her own head.
 Meanwhile Peter jumps out of a window to escape some naked cult members, at which point he essentially dies and becomes possessed by Paimon himself.

 Paimon the demon is an agent of chaos and destruction, and by the end of Hereditary the ritual is complete.
 King Peter/Paimon is the successor or inheritor of the demon from “Queen Leah” while Annie loses both her agency and her head (literally and figuratively), succumbing to the curse of her mother.
 Charlie was first possessed and then killed as the youngest sacrifice of the family, and Steve, though he is not of the Leigh/Annie bloodline, nonetheless has been burned alive by its evil power.
 Even the dog has been killed.
 All while the cultists (enablers?) continue their maniacally twisted worship (“Hail, Paimon!”)